Over 43,000 US millionaires to get ‘stimulus’ averaging $1.6 million each, committee finds

-(WGHP) — More than 43,000 millionaires in the United States won’t be getting coronavirus stimulus checks like the rest of Americans, but instead, they’ll be receiving other funds averaging about $1.6 million each, according to the Joint Committee on Taxation.
+SAN FRANCISCO (KRON) – More than 43,000 millionaires in the United States won’t be getting coronavirus stimulus checks like the rest of Americans, but instead they’ll be receiving other funds averaging about $1.6 million each, according to the Joint Committee on Taxation.

-The congressional committee analysis, released by Sen. Sheldon Whitehouse, D-R.I., and Lloyd Doggett, D-Texas, revealed that roughly 43,000 individual tax filers who make at least $1 million a year will reap savings of $70.3 billion.
+The congressional committee analysis, released by Sen. Sheldon Whitehouse (D-RI) and Lloyd Doggett (D-TX), revealed that roughly 43,000 individual tax filers who make at least $1 million a year will reap savings of $70.3 billion.

 That amounts to about $1.6 million each, the committee found.